 Your institution controls whether the SCORM Engine is enabled.
 If enabled by your institution, the SCORM Engine B2 becomes the default content player for all newly uploaded content packages, as well as any existing content package that are re-uploaded.
 To check which players in content areas, go to the Control Panel, expand the Customization section and select Tool Availability.

 The Open Standards Content Player, a Java-based SCORM player, was deprecated in April 2015.
 The Building Block is still bundled with Blackboard Learn to ensure that older content can still be played, but it's not recommended.
-It is important that administrators and instructors complete migration, re-uploading, and testing of existing content to use the SCORM Engine instead.
+It's important that administrators and instructors complete migration, re-uploading, and testing of existing content to use the SCORM Engine instead.

 The SCORM Engine supports content that conforms to the SCORM 1.2 standard, the SCORM 2004 standard, as well as AICC and the playing of Tin Can API packages.
 Blackboard Learn currently doesn't include a Tin Can Learning Record Store (LRS) however basic data passed will be viewable in the Learn Grade Center.